-The key point is that just because there is asymmetric information of some kind does not necessarily mean there is a market failure and intervention is justified.
+The key point is that just because there is asymmetric information of some kind does not necessarily mean there is a market failure and that intervention is thus justified.
 It must be shown that the government can do better than the market.
 In the literature on capital adequacy, it is often argued that capital regulation is necessary to control the moral hazard problems generated by the existence of deposit insurance.
-Partial deposit insurance was introduced in the U.S. in the 1930s to prevent bank runs or, more generally, financial instability.
-Because banks issue insured debt-like obligations (e.g., bank deposits) they have an incentive to engage in risk-shifting behavior.
-In other words, the bank has an incentive to make excessively risky investments, because it knows that in the event of failure the loss is borne by the deposit insurance fund and in the event of success the bank's shareholders reap the rewards.
+Partial deposit insurance was introduced in the United States in the 1930s to prevent bank runs or, more generally, financial instability.
+Because banks issue insured debt-like obligations (eg bank deposits), they have an incentive to engage in risk-shifting behaviour.
+In other words, the bank has an incentive to make excessively risky investments, because it knows that in the event of failure the loss is borne by the deposit insurance fund, and in the event of success the bank's shareholders reap the rewards.
 The existence of bank capital reduces the incentive to take risks because, in the event of failure, the shareholders lose their capital.
 Thus, capital adequacy requirements are indirectly justified by the desire to prevent financial crises.
 However, any analysis of optimal policy must weigh the costs and benefits of regulation.
 This can only be done in a model that explicitly models the possibility of crises.
-In the absence of explicit modeling of the costs of financial crises, it is difficult to make a case for the optimality of intervention.
-As a corollary, it is difficult to make a case for capital adequacy requirements as a means of offsetting the risk taking generated by deposit insurance.
+In the absence of explicit modelling of the costs of financial crises, it is difficult to make a case for the optimality of intervention.
+As a corollary, it is difficult to make a case for capital adequacy requirements as a means of offsetting the risk-taking generated by deposit insurance.

-In this paper we consider the market failures that are associated with banking.
-The framework is based on that developed in Allen and Gale (2004a, 2004b, 2007) and Allen and Carletti (2006, 2007).
+There are numerous theories of crises (see eg Holmstrom and Tirole (1998), Caballero and Krishnamurthy (2001) and Diamond and Rajan (2005)).
+This literature contains many interesting insights that focus on particular aspects or types of crises.
+In this paper we consider a framework developed in Allen and Gale (2004a, 2004b, 2007) and Allen and Carletti (2006, 2007) that allows a wide range of phenomena associated with crises to be analysed.
+These phenomena include excessive asset price volatility, bank runs, financial fragility, contagion and asset price bubbles.
 We argue that the key issue that determines whether the financial system is a shock absorber or amplifier is whether there is a market failure.
-Without a market failure the financial system is a shock absorber.
-With a market failure, it is an amplifier.
+Without a market failure, the financial system is a shock absorber.
+With a market failure, it is an amplifier and these phenomena can occur.

-2. Panics versus Fundamentals
+2. Panics versus fundamentals

 Two approaches to crises can be developed.
-Both views of crises have a long history.
+Both have a long history.
 One view, well expounded in Kindleberger (1978), is that they occur spontaneously as a panic.
 The modern version was developed by Bryant (1980) and Diamond and Dybvig (1983).
-The analysis is based on the existence of multiple equilibria.
-There is a panic in at least one equilibrium while in another there is not.
+The analysis is based on the existence of multiple equilibria (there is a panic in at least one equilibrium while in another there is not).

-The second view asserts that crises arise from fundamental causes that are part of the business cycle (see, e.g., Mitchell (1941)).
-The basic idea is that when the economy goes into a recession or depression the returns on bank assets will be low.
-Given their fixed liabilities in the form of deposits or bonds banks may be unable to remain solvent.
+The second view asserts that crises arise from fundamental causes that are part of the business cycle (eg Mitchell (1941)).
+The basic idea is that when the economy goes into a recession or depression, the returns on bank assets will be low.
+Given their fixed liabilities in the form of deposits or bonds, banks may be unable to remain solvent.
 This may precipitate a run on banks.
-Gorton (1988) showed empirically that in the U.S. in the late nineteenth and early twentieth centuries, a leading economic indicator based on the liabilities of failed businesses could accurately predict the occurrence of banking crises.
+Gorton (1988) shows empirically that in the United States in the late 19th and early 20th centuries, a leading economic indicator based on the liabilities of failed businesses could accurately predict the occurrence of banking crises.